zelig81/terraform-aws-transit-gateway/examples/transit_route_tables/README.md

-# Complete AWS Transit Gateway example
+# Transit Route Tables map AWS Transit Gateway example

 Configuration in this directory creates AWS Transit Gateway, attach VPC to it and share it with other AWS principals using [Resource Access Manager (RAM)](https://aws.amazon.com/ram/) using provided map of transit route tables, routes and propagations.

 ## Notes

-Tested in Terraform(v0.12.21) and Terragrunt(v0.22.5).
+Tested in Terraform(v0.12.23) and Terragrunt(v0.23.0).
 This overcome the issue of limitation in Terraform which prevents us from using computed values in `count`.
 In other case needs to use some other solution for separation of creation VPCs and TGW and what is related to it.

 Due to complexity / security concerns, VPN creation still had to be done outside of EC2 Transit Gateway module.
 It can be imported after of Transit Gateway's creation using `terraform import ...`.
 The names of resources to be imported can be found in `terraform plan ...` output.
 Just comment out all that is related to VPN for the first `terraform apply ...` in order to create TGW itself.